liualg/liualg.github.io/_pages/cv.md

 Education
 ======
 * B.S.
 Biology, Emory University, 2018
-* B.S.
+* B.A.
 Philosophy, Emory University, 2018
 * Course Credit, NIH FAES, 2020
   * Basic Principles of Immunology and Hypersensitivity
   * Applied Machine Learning
   * Vision of NeuroScience
+* Google Data Analytics Certificate, Coursera, 2021
+  * A rigorous hands-on program that covers teh entire scope of the data analysis process
+  * Capstone project: gaining insight into how consumers are using their smart devices

 Work experience